Secret Report Reveals Saudi Incompetence and Widespread Use of U.S. Weapons in Yemen

 Alas, there always seems to be more room at the Pentagon trough.
 Enter the F-35 Lightning II fighter aircraft.

 “Japan Air Self Defense Force Stands Up First F-35A Lightning II Fighter Squadron,” announced the April 1 headline in The Diplomat, a publication focusing on Asia-Pacific news.
-“This […]
+“This is […]

 Read the Full Article